A Public Service of Santa Fe Community College

 One Urban Alchemy official dismissed the complaints as “frivolous” but admitted some cases are still active.

-Many residents were upset about the cost.
+Many residents were upset about the funding in the new contracts.